jmsherry/react-firebase-app/README.md

 This repo has, on the master branch, an example of a typical react CRUD app

-On the `serverless-db` it integrates with firebase auth and firestore to make that realtime and authenticated
+On the `serverless-db` branch it integrates with firebase auth and firestore to make that realtime and authenticated

 ---